Recipe Generation from Unsegmented Cooking Videos: Extended model

 \section{Extended model}

-In addition to the base model, we also propose an extended model that can generate more grounded recipes in the settings where the inputs are videos with ingredients, as in \cite{nishimura2021acmmm,wu2022icmr}.
-This task requires agents to describe detailed manipulations of ingredients from cooking videos.
+In addition to the base model, we also propose an extended model in the settings where the inputs are videos with ingredients, as in \cite{nishimura2021acmmm,wu2022icmr}.
+The motivation behind this extension is to enhance the model's ability to generate more accurate recipes by incorporating the actual ingredients depicted in the videos.
+Relying solely on video inputs is problematic since even humans struggle to verbalize precise ingredient names without additional contextual information.
+In \figref{fig:generated_recipe}, for instance, the correct ingredient is ``pork,'' yet the base model mistakenly generates ``meat'' and ``veal.''
+To develop a reliable recipe generation system, the models need to accept supplementary ingredient inputs.

+The challenge is to describe detailed manipulations of ingredients from cooking videos.
 To achieve this goal, our extended model has two additional modules: (1) dot-product visual simulator and (2) textual attention module (\figref{fig:extended_method}).
 The dot-product visual simulator is introduced based on the insights from our previous work \cite{nishimura2021acmmm}.
 In our previous work, we discovered that the manipulations change the state of the ingredients, yielding state-aware visual representations.
-For example, ``eggs'' are transformed into ``cracked,'' then ``stirred'' form to cook scrambled eggs.
+For example, ``eggs'' are transformed into ``cracked,'' then ``stirred'' forms to cook scrambled eggs.
 To address this, we introduced the visual simulator into the model, which reasons about the state transition of ingredients.
 Although pre-segmented ground-truth events with ingredients are regarded as input in our previous work, they are considered event candidates with ingredients in this study.
 Thus we extend it to the dot-product visual simulator described in \secref{subsec:dot_product_vis_attn}.
 In addition, we also introduce a textual attention module that verbalizes grounded ingredients and actions in the recipes.
 These modules are effective for grounded recipe generation from cooking videos.

 Another extension is to add an ingredient encoder to convert ingredients into representations $\G^0$.
 The ingredient encoders are concatenated neural networks of pre-trained GloVe \cite{pennington2014emnlp} word embedding and multi-layer perceptrons (MLPs) with ReLU activation function and are added to the event selector and sentence generator without sharing their parameters.
 Multi-word ingredients (e.g., parmesan cheese) are represented by the average embedding vector of the words.
 They are concatenated with event/word representations and inputted to the event/sentence transformers as shown in \figref{fig:extended_method}.